Frequently Asked Questions

 Watermarked PDF exports

-What happens to my data if I cancel Court Month?
+What happens to my data if I cancel Evidence Edition?

 Your data stays on your computer and remains fully accessible.
 You can still view all messages, create incidents, use basic AI analysis, and access any exports you previously generated.
-The only features you lose are unlimited detailed AI analysis and professional (non-watermarked) exports.
+The only major features you lose are importing new messages, unlimited detailed AI analysis and professional (non-watermarked) exports.
 You can re-subscribe anytime to regain full access.

-Can I buy Court Month for just one month?
+Can I buy Evidence Edition for just one month?

 Yes.
-Court Month is a monthly subscription with no long-term commitment.
+Evidence Edition is a monthly subscription with no long-term commitment.
 Buy it when you're preparing for court or need full analysis, then cancel when your case is resolved.
 Your data remains accessible between subscriptions.

 Do you offer discounts for multiple months?